-Q15a.
+Q16a.
 [If “Yes” or “No”] Please explain why you believe the Registry should or should not be required to do so.
 [OPEN TEXT FIELD]

-In the event a Registry has placed terms on its reserved names list and later decides to release them for registration, should the Registry be required to provide the owner of the released trademark/domain name with a priority opportunity to register the domain name upon its release?
+In the event a Registry has placed terms on its reserved names list and later decides to release them for registration, should the Registry be required to provide the owner of the released trademark that matches the domain name and is recorded in the TMCH with a priority opportunity to register the domain name upon its release?
 [MULTIPLE CHOICE]

 Yes